-Project Info Select the Plan(s) for which you would like to enter your project (select IRWMP, SWRP, or both): Merced Integrated Regional Water Management Plan: Any project that would like to be considered for IRWM funding should select this program.
+Select the Plan(s) for which you would like to enter your project (select IRWMP, SWRP, or both):

+Merced Integrated Regional Water Management Plan: Any project that would like to be considered for IRWM funding should select this program.
 Projects must meet at least one IRWM Plan Objective and be within the Merced IRWM Region in order to be considered for inclusion in the Plan.
 Other eligibility criteria for inclusion in a grant application is discussed in the Prop 1 Eligibility section.
-For more information about the IRWM grant program visit the California Department of Water Resources' website. ☐ Merced Stormwater Resources Plan: All storm water and dry weather runoff capture projects (e.g., green infrastructure, rainwater and storm water capture, storm water treatment facilities, and demonstration or pilot projects that are consistent with the eligibility requirements of Prop 1, Chapter 7) should select this program, regardless of whether they are seeking IRWM and/or Storm Water grant funding.
+For more information about the IRWM grant program visit the California Department of Water Resources' website.

+Merced Stormwater Resources Plan: All storm water and dry weather runoff capture projects (e.g., green infrastructure, rainwater and storm water capture, storm water treatment facilities, and demonstration or pilot projects that are consistent with the eligibility requirements of Prop 1, Chapter 7) should select this program, regardless of whether they are seeking IRWM and/or Storm Water grant funding.
 Inclusion in the Storm Water Resource Plan (SWRP) is required for storm water and dry weather runoff capture projects seeking Proposition 1 funding through any funding program.
 For more information about the Storm Water Grant Program visit the State Water Resources Control Boards website.

+Project Name:

-Project Name: Project Description: Provide a one paragraph description of your project
+Project Description: Provide a one paragraph description of your project

 Project Type:

 Select

 If other, please specify:

 Project Website: Provide URL to project website, if available

 Project Location

 Project Coordinates: Enter decimal latitude and longitude below or

 Latitude: Longitude:

 Project Area:

 File Name Type

 OR describe the project location:

-Other Info
+Other Into

-Project Need: Provide a one paragraph description of the need for your project.
+Technical Feasibility

-Technical Feasibility Is this project technically feasible? ★□ Yes □ No
+Is this project technically feasible?
+The Study Social No

-List studies (e.g., Feasibility Study, Facilities Plan) that have been completed for this project.
-If feasibility studies have not been completed, describe how feasibility has been determined.
+describe how feasibility has been determined.

-Planning Documents: List local or regional planning documents that identify this project (e.g., Recycled Water Master Plan, Water Master Plan, drought contingency planning documents).
+Planning Documents: List local or regional planning documents that identify this project (e.g., Recycled Water Master Plan, Water Master

+Plan, arought contingency planning accuments).

 Supporting Documentation: Attach feasibility studies and planning documents relevant to this project